On the Classification of Planar-Rips complexes and their corresponding unit disk graphs: Introduction

 This will be an inductive proof.
-We use this to further give a planar-Rips classification of $n$-dimensional weak-pseudomanifolds, whose each strongly connected component is a pseudomanifold. \begin{customthm}{B} An n-dimensional weak-psedomanifold ($n \geq 2)$ admitting a planar-Rips structure is isomorphic to an iterated chain of $n$-dimensional cross-polytopal spheres.
-Further, they are homotopy equivalent to wedge sum of circles and $n$-spheres. \end{customthm} (cf. \Cref{weakiswedge} and \Cref{weakhomotopy} ).
+We use this to further give a planar-Rips classification of $n$-dimensional weak-pseudomanifolds, each of whose strongly connected component is a pseudomanifold.
+(See Section \ref{sec3} for definition of pseudomanifold and weak-pseudomanifold)

+\begin{customthm}{B} (See Theorem \ref{weakiswedge} $\&$ \ref{weakhomotopy}) An n-dimensional weak pseudomanifold ($n \geq 2)$ admitting a planar-Rips structure is isomorphic to an iterated chain of $n$-dimensional cross-polytopal spheres.
+Further, they are homotopy equivalent to wedge sum of circles and $n$-spheres. \end{customthm}

-The tools from \cite{planar1,planar2} and the proximity relations derived towards proving the above two theorems are further applicable towards the characterization of $2$-dimensional pure and closed simplicial complexes that admit planar-Rips structure.
+The tools from \cite{planar1,planar2} and the proximity relations derived towards proving the above two theorems are further applicable towards the characterization of two-dimensional pure and closed simplicial complexes that admit planar-Rips structure.